 In Smith’s commercial society the hidden hand of the market acts a horizontal mechanism to ensure a diverse economy meets supply and demand.
 This horizontal market supplants a hierarchical model of society governed by elites.

-Only productive labour contributes to the wealth of nations.
+Only productive labour, he argues, contributes to the wealth of nations.
 When citing unproductive labour he includes “politicians, poets, musicians, lawyers and economists”.

 These are all necessary forms of labour but they are not wealth producing.

-The obvious hero of Smith’s tale of wealth accumulation (told in four historical stages) is the capitalist entrepreneur.
-Trade is considered more profitable than agriculture, even if the agricultural laborer is the most “virtuous of all persons” in craft and skill.
+The hero of Smith’s tale of wealth accumulation (told in four historical stages) is the capitalist entrepreneur.
+Trade is considered more profitable than agriculture, even if the agricultural labourer is the most “virtuous of all persons” in craft and skill.

 At the core of the human psyche for Smith, and classical political economy more generally, is need and desire (not rational optimal utility calculation associated with the marginal utility revolution of contemporary economics).